Chester75321/GenEpi/docs/source/format.rst

 Output: CrossGeneResult Folder
 ------------------------------

 The results of the second stage of GenEpi - cross gene modeling will be generated in this folder.
-The formats are as same as the description in previous section `SingleGeneResult Folder <#SingleGeneResult Folder>`_
+The formats are as same as the description in previous section `SingleGeneResult Folder <#SingleGeneResult Folder>`_.
+Moreover, the final models will be persisted in this folder as Classifier/Regressor.pkl and Classifier/Regressor_Covariates.pkl, respectively.
+You could keep these models for future use without reconstructing them.

 Output: Porcess Log
 -------------------